Do you offer child testing / psychometric testing?

 Rebates for psychological services are available from several sources including

-Under the Medicare ‘Better access to mental health‘ scheme you can obtain a rebate for part of the session cost for up to 10 therapy sessions in each calendar year.
+Under the Medicare ‘Better access to mental health‘ scheme you can obtain a rebate of $126.50 per session for up to 10 therapy sessions in each calendar year.
 To be eligible to receive the rebate you must visit your GP, Psychiatrist, or Paediatrician and obtain a referral for psychological services as part of your overall treatment plan.

 If you have reached your Medicare family ‘safety net’ threshold for the calendar year, the rebate will be almost all of the session cost.
 Click here to read more about the Medicare safety net.